 Competitive Sports

-7th and 8th grade students (and in some cases 6th grade students) have the opportunity to participate at a COMPETITIVE level against other public middle schools in the 210 League in San Gabriel Valley.
+Students have the opportunity to participate at a COMPETITIVE level against other public middle schools in the 210 League in San Gabriel Valley.
+All competitive teams are for 7th and 8th graders only except for Cross Country and Track & Field, which are open to 6th graders.

 Try-Outs Expectations and Eligibility